nimbleltd/docs/src/validation.md

 ## Common validation rule parameters

-All validation rules accept the generic parameters 'default', 'requred' and 'readonly'.
+All validation rules accept the generic parameters 'default', 'required' and 'readonly'.

 * The 'default' parameter sets the value if no value is specified for an attribute.